filakhtov/gentoo-use-docs/app-arch/xz-utils.md

 ### threads
 Pass the `--enable-threads` option to the configure script.
 Use a `pthread` threading library to parallelize compression and decompression tasks.

-It is safe to disable this flag.
+It is safe to disable this flag, but it should be enabled on multi-core or multi-processor system to improve performance.